Transfast

-Transfast is an international money transfer and cross-border payments company headquartered in New York, with additional offices in India (Kochi, Pune, Jalandhar, and Hoshiarpur), the UAE, and the Philippines.
+Transfast is an international money transfer and cross-border payments company headquartered in New York, with additional offices in India (Kochi, Pune, Jalandhar, and Hoshiarpur), the UAE, Nigeria, and the Philippines.
 Transfast is owned by Mastercard.

+Overview

 The company is a provider of multi-currency, cross-border payments services for consumers and businesses around the world.
 Remittances are processed through its wholly owned direct-to-bank network, and the company offers 200,000 cash payout points across 120 countries.

 History

 The company was founded in 1988 as Trans-Fast and focused on money transfers from the U.S. to Latin America.
 In 2007, the company received a private-equity investment from Greenhill Capital Partners, LLC and changed its name to Transfast Remittance LLC.

 In July 2019, Mastercard acquired Transfast.

 Transfast shuttered their online money transfer service on February 14, 2020.